attacking-PLMs-C/attacking-PLMs-C/README.md

 # Answer for RQ1: Probing tasks

+Before the probing tasks, we need to fine-tune the CodeBERT model.

+python codebert.py --train_eval train --layer 12

 We perform the probing tasks (i.e., 2 surface probing tasks, 3 syntax probing tasks and 3 probing tasks) on Devign dataset.

+cd ./probing

+Surface probing tasks.
+Running the code in the "code_length" and "code_content" folders.
+For example, to perform "CodeLength" task, we need to run the following scripts:

+cd ./code_length

+python code_length.py  # labeling each code snippet according to its length

+python tokenization.py

+python codebert.py --train_eval prob --layer 1  # evaluating the ability of the first layer

 Before performing the probing tasks, we use the

 # MindAC